UK History & Heritage Railway Tour

 Not included in this price:

-13 August 2017 – BROADWAY: We stay close to home today as we first head off to the Swindon & Cricklade Railway before heading back close to Broadway to visit and ride aboard the Gloucestershire Warwickshire Railway.
-At S&CR there has been active restoration on the railway since its early years, GWR 0-6-2T No. 5637 and Modified Hall No. 7903 “Foremarke Hall” being the best known.
-At GWR we will enjoy a 40 kilometre round trip and the line commands wonderful views of the sleepy hamlets and villages as it runs through the beautiful Cotswold countryside.
-More to see but dinner and a drink awaits.
+Monday 26 June 2023 - CHELTENHAM: Today our visit is to one of the iconic Heritage Steam Train lines, the Gloucestershire Warwickshire Railway.
+At GWR we will enjoy a 25 mile round trip and the line commands wonderful views of the sleepy hamlets and villages as it runs through the beautiful Cotswold countryside.
+More to see but dinner and a drink awaits us in our hotel.
 B/D

-14 August 2017 – BROADWAY to DERBY: Today we head further north to Derby, but first we will visit the Severn Valley Railway.
+Tuesday 27 June 2023 - CHELTENHAM to NOTTINGHAM: Today we head further north to Nottingham, but first we will visit the Severn Valley Railway.
 For 40 years steam hauled trains have operated along the line running through the Severn Valley hugging the side of the Severn River.
 A break in the midst of this 16 mile run is a must to visit the exhibition steam locomotives from the reserve collection, plus more. .
-This will be our last stop for the day before entering Derby where we will stay two (2) nights.
+This will be our last stop for the day before entering Nottingham where we will stay two (2) nights.
 B/D

-16 August 2017 – DERBY to YORK: We leave Derby early for today we head north to York where the National Railway Museum is located.
-As we proceed along our way we will call into the Nene Valley Railway Travel along the Nene Valley for 7.5 miles from a site close to the East Coast Main Line and Peterborough city centre, through a landscape of water meadows, country park and arable farmland.
-A long day but home for the next five (5) nights will be the historic town of.
-York.
+Thursday 29 June 2023 - NOTTINGHAM to YORK: We leave Nottingham early for today we head north to York where the National Railway Museum is located.
+As we proceed along our way we will call into one of the famous Heritage Lines, the Great Central Railway.
+Voted No. 12 on the list of the 50 greatest railway journeys in the world and is the UK’s only double track, main line heritage railway.
+Our visit here will be one of the many highlights for our railway enthusiasts.
+A long day but home for the next four (4) nights will be the historic town of York.
 B/D

 So much history and so much to see and then there is the National Railway Museum, the home of the Mallard and the Flying Scotsman.
 B/D

-18 August 2017– YORK: Today will be another great day enjoying steam travel, however, we will ride on one line only, the North Yorkshire Moors Railway, one of the world’s greatest railway experiences.
-There will be much to do and see as we board at Pickering Station for our return trip to Whitby.
-Goathland Station of TV Heartbreak fame, Pickering Station, built in 1847 by GT Andrews, Grosmont where the NYMR engine sheds are located and finally, Whitby, with its quirky narrow streets and bustling harbour.
-Lunch in Whitby; may be a good chance to enjoy fish and chips in Capt Cook’s birth place?
+Saturday 1 July 2023 - YORK: Today will be another great day enjoying steam travel, however, we will ride on one line only, the North Yorkshire Moors Railway, one of the world’s greatest railway experiences.
+There will be much to do and see as we board at Grosemont Station for our return trip to Pickering.
+Goathland Station of TV Heartbeat fame, Pickering Station, built in 1847 by GT Andrews, Grosmont where the NYMR engine sheds are located and finally, Whitby, with its quirky narrow streets and bustling harbour.
 B/D

-19 August 2017-YORK: After breakfast we head further north as we will be visiting two (2) spectacular heritage lines, Wensleydale Railway and Weardale Railway.
+Sunday 2 July 2023 - YORK: After breakfast we head further north as we will be visiting a spectacular heritage railway.
 Wensleydale Railway has preserved 22 miles of the former line from Northallerton to Garsdale that opened in 1878.
-This line is an authentic heritage line that also serves the community as it traverses the Yorkshire Dales.
-Weardale Railway was originally known as the Bishop Auckland & Weardale Railway and opened in 1845.
-Many changes of use followed over the years and we now find this 16 mile line refurbished and running through unspoilt countryside.
+This line is an authentic heritage line that also serves the community as it traverses the Yorkshire Dales running through unspoilt countryside.
+Then a special visit further north to Shildon Locomotion Railway Museum.
 Dinner will be in York.
 At dinner we will discuss the special day that awaits us tomorrow.
 B/D